mmonnikNov/adaptnlp/rest/README.md

 ## Getting Started

-#### Docker
+#### Docker Hub
 The docker image of AdaptNLP is built with the `achangnovetta/adaptnlp:latest` image.

+The docker image of AdaptNLP's rest services is hosted on Docker Hub as well [here](https://hub.docker.com/r/achangnovetta/adaptnlp-rest).

+This image can be pulled by running `docker pull achangnovetta/adaptnlp-rest:latest`

+## Build and Run
-To build and run the rest services by running one of the following methods in this directory:
+To manually build and run the rest services by running one of the following methods in this directory:

 #### 1. Docker Build Env Arg Entries
 Specify the pretrained models you want to use for the endpoints.
 These can be Transformers pre-trained models, Flair's pre-trained models,